 The weighted descriptive summary is presented in Table 1.
 Overall, in 2012/2014 and 2017, respectively, 16% and 18% (both percentages are weighted) of the adults participated in distance education.
-With regard to socio-demographic factors, the proportions of each age group, as well as gender, are fairly equally distributed in both time periods.
-About two-thirds the adults (about 67% and 65% in 2012/2014 and 2017) were White, followed by Black (about 12% and 13%), Hispanic (13% and 14%) and Other Race (7% and 9%).
+With regard to sociodemographic factors, the proportions of each age group, as well as gender, are fairly equally distributed in both time periods.
+About two-thirds of the adults (about 67% and 65% in 2012/2014 and 2017) were White, followed by Black (about 12% and 13%), Hispanic (13% and 14%), and other race (7% and 9%).
 Most adults reported good health (about 83% and 82%).
 The average number of household members was about 3.
-With regards to socioeconomic factors, about 41% and 46% of adults had a college degree or higher and 37% and 44% of parents/guardians had a college degree or higher in 2012/2014 and 2017, respectively.
+With regard to socioeconomic factors, about 41% and 46% of adults had a college degree or higher and 37% and 44% of parents/guardians had a college degree or higher in 2012/2014 and 2017, respectively.
 Most (77% and 79%) of the adults were employed.
 With regard to digital knowledge and skills, the average literacy and digital problem-solving skills scores were around 272 and 271 (out of 500), both in 2012/2014 and 2017, respectively.
-When comparing the distance learning status, the participants were more likely to be female and employed, and have good health, college or higher degree, parents or guardian with a college degree or higher, and higher literacy and digital problem-solving skills (see Table 1 for the specific numbers) in both 2012/2014 and 2017.
-The distribution of age groups was different between the distance education participants and non-participants in 2012/2014 but no significant difference was observed in 2017.
+When comparing the distance learning status, the participants were more likely to be female and employed, and have good health, college or higher degree, parents or guardians with a college degree or higher, and higher literacy, and digital problem-solving skills (see Table 1 for the specific numbers) in both 2012/2014 and 2017.
+The distribution of age groups was different between the distance education participants and nonparticipants in 2012/2014 but no significant difference was observed in 2017.

 The estimated odds ratios in all models are reported in Table 2.
 Overall, educational attainment (college or higher), employment status (employed), greater literacy skills, and greater digital problem-solving skills were positively associated with distance education participation in all models.
-Age, gender and race (Black vs. White) were statistically significant in some models.
-However, results from the Monte Carlo simulations showed that age, gender and race had insufficient statistical power --- age in Model 2b (0.13), Black in Model 1 (0.78) and Model 1b (0.74), and gender in Model 2 (0.24) and Model 2b (0.24).
-At the same time, education, employment, literacy and digital problem-solving skills had sufficient statistical power (> 0.81).
-Based on the four evaluation criteria in this study, education, employment, literacy and digital problem-solving skills were considered to be associated with distance education participation.
-Age, Black (vs. White) and gender were not considered as statistically significant findings, although they had the p-values less than 0.05, in some models.
-Also, we did not examine the power for any non-significant variables in the models.
+Age, gender, and race (Black vs. White) were statistically significant in some models.
+However, results from the Monte Carlo simulations showed that age, gender, and race had insufficient statistical power-age in model 2b (0.13), Black in model 1 (0.78), and model 1b (0.74), and gender in models 2 (0.24) and 2b (0.24).
+At the same time, education, employment, literacy, and digital problemsolving skills had sufficient statistical power (>0.81).
+Based on the four evaluation criteria in this study, education, employment, literacy, and digital problem-solving skills were considered to be associated with distance education participation.
+Age, Black (vs. White), and gender were not considered as statistically significant findings, although they had the p-values <.05, in some models.
+Also, we did not examine the power for any nonsignificant variables in the models.

-The estimated odds ratios of educational attainment ranged from 1.78 to 2.51 (p < 0.05).
+The estimated odds ratios of educational attainment ranged from 1.78 to 2.51 (p < .05).
 Adults with a college education and higher had 1.78 times (or greater) the odds of participating in distance education compared to their counterparts.
-By the same token, those who were employed had 2.34-2.58 times the odds of participating in distance education compared to their counterparts.
-Finally, a one-point increase in literacy skills and digital problem-solving skills were associated with 1.01 times odds of participating in distance education.
-Although the odds ratio of 1.01 seems to be a small effect, given the range of possible score (0-500), changes, for example, a 10-point increase in literacy scores, could make an appreciable difference in distance education participation.
-Overall, all models showed the area under the ROC curve of 0.66 or higher.
-Although, per the existing guideline, the model predictive accuracy was slightly below the moderate level, the values are closer to 0.70 and we concluded that our theoretically formed models and results were useful for the purpose of this study.
+By the same token, those who were employed had 2.34 to 2.58 times the odds of participating in distance education compared to their counterparts.
+Finally, a one-point increase in literacy skills and digital problem-solving skills was associated with 1.01 times the odds of participating in distance education.
+Although the odds ratio of 1.01 seems to be a small effect, given the range of possible scores (0-500), changes, for example, a 10-point increase in literacy scores, could